Language selection

 On February 17, 2023, the Government of Canada launched a public consultations process calling for written submissions in English, French or Spanish to inform the analysis of this report and to provide written feedback regarding the adjustments that have been made to the format, content and methodology of the report over the past two years (see Annex 5).

-The public call for submissions was posted online on the Global Affairs Canada website, the Consultations of Other Types of Agreements and Initiatives page and on the Consulting with Canadians website, all for a period of 4 weeks.
+The public call for submissions was posted online on the Global Affairs Canada website and on the Consulting with Canadians website, all for a period of 4 weeks.
 The public consultation was also promoted via social media through the official Canada Trade channels (Twitter, Facebook, LinkedIn), as well as the official channels of the Embassy of Canada to Colombia (Twitter and Facebook).
 Key stakeholders also notified directly of the public call for submissions through e-mail.
 The Government of Canada received no written submissions.

 10.2 Consultations with Provinces and Territories